OCD: Obsessive-Compulsive Disorder in Youth

-Obsessive-compulsive disorder (OCD) is characterized by repetitive, ritualisitc behaviors and thought patterns.
+Obsessive-compulsive disorder (OCD) is characterized by repetitive, ritualistic behaviors and obsessional thinking.

-OCD runs a long-term and impairing course in many children and teenagers and affects 1.5 to 2.2 million children in the United States.
+OCD affects 1.5 to 2.2 million children in the United States.

 Fear and Anger

-Obsessive-compulsive symptoms are often a defense against strong feelings of fear and anger which the child is unable to face.
-Betrayal experiences that damage trust leads to the development of anger and fear that are often unrecognized.
+Obsessive-compulsive symptoms are often a defense against strong feelings of fear, anger and sadness which the child is unable to face.
+Betrayal experiences that damage trust lead to the development of these emotional conflicts that are often unconscious.
 Also, very sensitive children are often predisposed by their temperament to the development of anxiety.
-Unconscious fear and anger can lead to obsessional thinking and to compulsive behaviors which are an unconscious attempt to diminish their influence.
+Unconscious fear and anger can lead to obsessional thinking and to compulsive behaviors which are an unconscious attempt to diminish the intensity of the fears and anger..

 Please go to the mistrust checklist to evaluate your child's symptoms of mistrust and the possible origins of this conflict.
 If many symptoms of mistrust are identified, please write a list of fears you believe your child may have struggled with at different ages.
+Also, please review the possible origins of fears and, if your child is older, consider reviewing them with him/her.
 Next, please go to the anger checklist in the angry child chapter on this website and rate your child's anger.

 A 2012 study of rage attacks in pediatric OCD demonstrated that rage attacks are relatively common, have a negative impact on illness presentation, and contribute to functional impairment above and beyond obsessive-compulsive symptom severity.
 Rage may contribute to family accommodation of symptoms, which may further affect obsessive-compulsive symptom severity and impairment (Storch, EA, et al, 2012).

-Forgiveness helps to resolve the anger and associated aggressive obsessions in these youngsters and thereby assists in their recovery from OCD.
-It also helps to purify the memory by diminishing the anxiety from the past.
+Forgiveness therapy helps to resolve the anger and associated aggressive obsessions in these youngsters and thereby assists in their recovery from OCD.
+It also helps to decrease the influence of past hurts by diminishing the anxiety from the past.

 Most children with OCD meet the criteria for at least one other psychiatric disorder (e.g., 75% to 84%).
-In a major study of adolescents with OCD there was a high co-morbidity (association) with disruptive disorders and tic (Tourette's Disorder), mood, and anxiety disorders (Geller D, 1996).
-Many children whom we have treated with rapid, involuntary, sudden movements have very strong fears of a catastrophic event occurring in their lives such as the loss of a parent.
+In a major study of adolescents with OCD there was a high co-morbidity (association) with disruptive disorders (ODD, etc.) and tic (Tourette's Disorder), mood, and anxiety disorders (Geller D, 1996).
+Many children whom we have treated with rapid, involuntary, sudden movements have very strong fears that a catastrophic event may occur in their lives such as the loss of a parent.
+We often see this in families in which a child fears that his/her parents may divorce.
 Catastrophic obsessional thinking can also be manifested as a fear of suicide in a child who is not hopeless and who does not want to die.

 In a 2008 study of 236 children (149 boys and 87 girls) with OCD (Mataix-Cols, D., et al.), the most common obsessions were aggressive (81%), contamination (79%), symmetry (41.9%) and religious (40.7%), Girls had significantly more aggressive obsessions, while boys had significantly more religious and sexual obsessions.
 The most common compulsions were checking (80%), cleaning (79%), repeating (75%), ordering (59%) and counting (49%).
 Girls had significantly more hoarding compulsions while boys had significantly more counting compulsions.

-This research which demonstrates that the most frequent obsession in boys and girls is that of aggressive thoughts clearly points to the need to evaluate anger and have a treatment protocol for anger in all children with OCD.
+This research which demonstrates that the most frequent obsession in boys and girls is that of aggressive thoughts clearly points to the need to evaluate anger in youth with OCD and have a treatment protocol for uncovered anger.
+From our clinical experience with youth with OCD we believe forgiveness therapy should be part of the treatment plan, but as of this time no research studies have empirically proven its effectiveness.

-The religious obsessions often relate to a fear of sinning.
-Weaknesses in confidence can result of in fear of making mistakes in one's spiritual life and to obsessional thinking.
+The religious obsessions in youth often relate to a fear of sinning and offending God.
+This conflict often arises from a weaknesses in confidence which can then lead to fears of making mistakes in one's spiritual life and to obsessional thinking.
 Also, loneliness in peer relationships can lead to strong sexual temptations and/or masturbation with resultant obsessional thoughts about offending God.
 The establishment of health peer relationships is effective in diminishing such OCD conflicts.
-Some of these teenagers are helped in peer friendships through the use of Facebook.

-The other disorders seen in association with OCD were:
+The other disorders seen in association with OCD in one major study were

 - 53% had a disruptive disorder